oskarth/experiments.oskarth.com/content/unix01.md

 don't hesitate to [email](mailto:me@oskarth.com) or [tweet](https://twitter.com/oskarth) me.

-**Thanks** to Mark Dominus, Margo Kulkarni, Kamal Marhubi and a few other anonymous people for reading drafts of this post.
+**Thanks** to Mark Dominus, Margo Kulkarni, and Kamal Marhubi for reading drafts of this post.

 (If you liked this, you might enjoy
 [What's on the stack?](http://experiments.oskarth.com/unix02/).
 To